laloosun/IRONHACK_project/README.md

 ## RUN REACT FRONTEND

+Run `npm install`.

-Start the React development server by running npm start.
+Start the React development server by running `npm start`

+The REACT frontend is just proof of concept.
+It should allow user login, but only has first page for now...
+// TODO add pages...